Jewish education: Schools

-The phenomenon of the Jewish day school is of relatively common origin.
-Until the 19th and 20th century, boys attended the cheder (literally "room," since it was in the synagogue, which historically was a building with a bet midrash being the only room) or talmud Torah, where they were taught by a melamed tinokos (children's teacher).
+The phenomenon of the Jewish day school is of relatively common origin which was until the 19th and 20th century, boys attended the cheder or talmud Torah, where they were taught by a melamed tinokos (children's teacher).

-The first Jewish day school developed in Germany, largely in response to the higher emphasis in general on secular studies.
-In the past, an apprenticeship was sufficient to learn a profession, or alternatively several years in a gymnasium could prepare one adequately for university.
-Rabbis who pioneered Jewish day schools included Rabbi Shimson Raphael Hirsch, whose Realschule in Frankfurt am Main served as a model for numerous similar institutions.
+The first Jewish day school developed in Germany, largely in response to the higher emphasis of the want of secular studies.
+Rabbis who pioneered Jewish day schools included Rabbi Shimson Raphael Hirsch, were leading figures in this movement his Realschule in Frankfurt am Main served as an example of how traditional jewish education could be shown in academic subjects.
 Jews have also been disproportionately engaged in the building of academic institutions of education and in promoting teaching as a professional career.
 Three of the past four presidents of the American Federation of Teachers have been Jews: starting with Albert Shanker, her successor Sandra Feldman, all the way to current AFT president, Randi Weingarten.

-In 2007, there were over 750 day schools in the United States and 205,000 students in those schools.
-Beyond those students, hundreds of thousands (~250,000) of Jewish children attend supplementary religious, Hebrew, and congregational schools.
+In the United States, Jewish day schools had expanded through the 20th century.
+Once 2007 change around there were over 750 day schools and 205,000 students in those schools.
+[17] Beyond those students, hundreds of thousands (~250,000) of Jewish children attend supplementary religious, Hebrew, and congregational schools that provided part-time instruction in Jewish history [17].